korc/onefile-websrv/README.md

       <path>=<allowed_origin> (multi-arg)
   -wstmout int
-      Websocket alive check timer in seconds (default 60)
+      Websocket alive check timer in seconds (default 60) -reqlog string
+      URL to log request details to
 ```

 Options marked with `multi-arg` can be specified multiple times on commandline, and will add to previous configuration.
 Other options are meant to be set only once.